Jairam Ramesh: Personal

-Jairam Ramesh was born in a Kannadiga family on 9 April 1954 in Chikmagalur, Karnataka, India.
+Jairam Ramesh was born in a Iyengar family on 9 April 1954 in Chikmagalur, Karnataka, India.
 His father was C. K. Ramesh, and his mother, Sridevi Ramesh.
 His father was a professor of civil engineering in IIT Bombay.
 He considers himself a practising Hindu with Buddhism ingrained and calls himself a 'Hind-Budh'.

 He married K. R. Jayashree on 26 January 1981.
 He currently resides at Lodi Gardens, Rajesh Pilot Marg, New Delhi.
 Till his election to Rajya Sabha from Karnataka in July 2016, his permanent residence was at Khairatabad, Hyderabad, Telangana.
 His wife died in early 2019.

 Since childhood, Jairam has been strongly influenced by Jawaharlal Nehru.
 He was fascinated by Nehru's anglicised, supposedly modern approach to life, changes brought by him in a traditional society and his alleged liberal, humanist, rational approach to life, women and civic matters.
 He considers himself a product of the Nehruvian era in many ways.
 An additional influence was Mahatma Gandhi, whom he earlier saw as anti-modern, anti-science and anti-West.
 As he grew older and read Gandhi more and viewed him in the political and historical context in which he operated, he came to appreciate and acknowledge Gandhi much more.
 He has also studied Rabindranath Tagore deeply.